zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

       ]
 ```

-Note that ``State`` is not included in the JSON as its value is the default value.
+Note that `State` is not included in the JSON as its value is the default value.

+**Example**
 To reverse the direction of the request, set reversed to true.
-This request will
+The following request will
 return up to 100 events starting at 13:00 and extending back toward the start of the stream:

       GET api/v1-preview/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data